Modules: Traits

 Public traits

-Since public traits by nature can have their implementations copied to any class in any other module, they leak internal implementations to the public.
-Therefore, public traits cannot access any internal symbols or implementations from the module they are defined in.
+By default, since public traits by nature can have their implementations copied to any class in any other module, public traits cannot access any internal symbols or implementations from the module they are defined in.
 You can think of public traits as not belonging to any specific module, even if they are defined within one.

 module foo;